fwpirate/fwpirate/README.md

 ## Hi there 👋

-Im fwpirate (Kevin) and i mostly do lowlevel programming
+Im fwpirate and i mostly do lowlevel programming, this is my new github account, try to find my old one :^)